 In 1940 the pitching distance was lengthened to forty-three feet.
 The batter’s box was enlarged to six by three feet.
 The catcher had to catch the third strike, or the batter became a base runner, unless first base was occupied with less than two out.
 The quick return by the pitcher was barred.
 The pitcher was also compelled to come to a full stop in his delivery immediately before delivering the ball to the batter.
 The rule restricting the pitcher’s uniform was amended to apply only when playing under the lights.

 The pitcher’s uniform rule was drastically revised in 1941 to make the twirlers look like undertakers.
 The hurlers’ uniforms had to be all black or dark blue, with no letters or trimming of any kind on the front.
 This applied to day as well as night games.
 The so-called rocking chair motion by the pitcher was eliminated.
-An attempt by the third base coach to draw a throw by running down the baseline would cause the runner on or near third base to be called out for the coaches’s interference.

 In 1950 the men’s pitching distance was increased to forty-six feet.
 In 1952 the women’s pitching distance was set at thirty-eight feet.
 Also, in 1952, the use of more than one revolution in a windmill pitch was barred.